 Soon enough, I arrived at the surprisingly long two mile surf beach where people were actually surfing.
 I climbed down the steps to the golden sands and decided to have a bit of a snooze in the sun.
 After this short siesta, I made my way to the village of Perranporth.

 Perranporth’s name is inextricably linked with St. Piran, Cornwall’s Patron Saint of Tin Miners.
 Many years ago Piran was washed up on Perran Sands having been thrown over a cliff by King Angus of Muster in Ireland, who had tied him to a millstone.
 The millstone had of course floated, and brought St Piran over the Irish Sea to Cornwall.
 After landing on the sands Piran made a fire to warm himself and noticed a silvery liquid running from the hot stones below the flames.
 This was tin and so St. Piran became the patron saint of Cornwall’s Tinners.

 I made my way to the Youth Hostel, sited precariously on the cliffs above the beach.

 It was once a coastguard station, and had spectacular views of the Atlantic.
 Walkers can continue along the South West Coast Path.
 It was a small hostel, and very cosy.
 I met David, a nuclear engineer and his wife Clair.
-They were planning to walk to Newquay tomorrow.Enjoy this post?
-Leave a comment below and add to the discussion.
-Thanks!
+They were planning to walk to Newquay tomorrow.So, what is your thought on this?
+Let me know!